mjmlio/mjml/doc/getting_started.md

 When stacked in a single column on mobile, the gutter will display vertically between the columns.

 **Note:** the gutter is automatically removed from any declared width on `mj-column`.
-You do not need to work the values out yourself. e.g. if you declare a `4%` gutter and two `mj-column` instances with `50%` width each then the actual displayed width of the column will be 44% with 4% gutters between the two columns and 4% at each side.
+You do not need to work the values out yourself. e.g. if you declare a `4%` gutter and two `mj-column` instances with `50%` width each then the actual displayed width of the column will be 48% with 2% gutters between the two columns.

+You can use the existing `padding` attribute to set spacing between the end columns and the edges.